Thank you for joing another successful edition! See you in 2027!

 Competitiveness of new sources of imported natural gas: Argentina and LNG

-In addition, there are several new LNG terminals: What is the role of the new LNG terminals?
+Brazil is gearing up to import gas to Argentina: how much, when and at what price?
+Which route or routes?
+What investments are necessary?
+In addition, there are several new LNG terminals: What is the role of LNG imports?
 How competitive are these new sources compared to domestic gas?

 Expert Talks: The economic scenario and its impact on Brazil's reindustrialization

-Debate on the future of the industry's gas demand
+Debate on the future of gas demand in industry

 In this session, we will focus on the potential sectors that could bring new demand for gas.
 Two sectors look promising.
 We will discuss the role of natural gas in the context of increased energy demand for data centers linked to Artificial Intelligence.
 We will also discuss the potential for replacing diesel with natural gas and biomethane in truck and bus fleets.